“Blogging is dead”. They said that back in 2007. And again in 2008… and 2009… and 2010.

 1. There are at least half a billion blogs on the internet

 500 million is a conservative ballpark estimate, given that there were 496 million blogs on Tumblr alone as of April last year.
-And that’s not even counting all the Wix, WordPress, and Blogger blogs on the internet.
+And that’s not even counting those running on other blogging platforms such as Wix, WordPress, and Blogger.

 The takeaway: Yes, the blogging space is definitely saturated at this point, but there’s always room for more.
 It’s still possible to carve out your own space in the market if you find the right niche and consistently create high-quality content.